 This is Rocket Money's signature feature, and it's one of the strongest in the personal finance app category.

-Within 48 hours of linking your accounts, Rocket Money flags every recurring charge it can detect.
-On Premium, you can cancel many subscriptions in-app where the merchant supports it; for merchants that require phone calls or written notices, Rocket Money’s Concierge team handles the cancellation on your behalf.
+Within roughly 48 hours of linking your accounts, Rocket Money flags every recurring charge it can detect.
+On Premium, you can cancel many subscriptions in-app where the merchant supports it; for merchants that require phone calls or written notices, Rocket Money's Concierge team handles the cancellation on your behalf.
 Coverage varies by merchant.

 Monarch detects subscriptions but doesn't cancel them.
 You'd see the same forgotten charges in Monarch's Recurring view, but you'd cancel each one yourself by logging into the merchant.

-Rocket Money shows you brokerage balances and rolls them into your net-worth dashboard, but it doesn’t give you holdings-level analysis.
-You can see your Robinhood account is worth $X; you can’t see what’s in it from inside Rocket Money.
+Rocket Money shows you brokerage balances and rolls them into your net-worth dashboard, but it doesn't give you holdings-level analysis.
+You can see your Robinhood account is worth $X — you can't see what's in it from inside Rocket Money.

-Joint finances and couples: Monarch wins
+Joint finances and couples

 This matters more than people expect — it's often the deciding factor for couples shopping the category.